junwen7623/FindContours/readme.md

 ### Find contours of digital binary images

-The python language implementation of Algorithm 2 (only find outer border) in the paper.
+The python language implementation of Algorithm 2 (only find the outermost borders) in the paper.

 Suzuki, S. (1985).
 Topological structural analysis of digitized binary images by border following.
 Computer vision, graphics, and image processing, 30(1), 32-46.